khushraj17/bhaiyu-damo/README.md

-# bhaiyu-damo
+# bhaiyu-demo
-this is my first git reposiyory
+this is my first git repository auther - bhaiyu